iltommi/qdb-documentation/source/reference/wrpmed.rst

 -------

 By default, all logging is disabled.
-The daemon can log to the console (:option:`-o`), to a file (:option:`-l <path>`) or to the syslog (:option:`--log-syslog`) on Unix.
+The daemon can log to the console (:option:`-o`), to a file (:option:`-l`) or to the syslog (:option:`--log-syslog`) on Unix.
 There are six different log levels: `detailed`, `debug`, `info`, `warning`, `error` and `panic`.
 You can change the log level (:option:`--log-level`), it defaults to `info`.
-You can also change the log flush interval (:option:`--log-flush-interval=<seconds>`), which defaults to three seconds.
+You can also change the log flush interval (:option:`--log-flush-interval`), which defaults to three seconds.

 Persistence
 -----------

 Data is persisted on disk, by default in a `db` directory under the current working directory.
 You can change this to any directory you want using the :option:`-r` option.
-Data persistence on disk is asynchronous.
-This means that when an user requests ends, the data may or may not be persisted on the disk yet.
+Data persistence on disk is asynchronous: when an user requests ends, the data may or may not be persisted on the disk yet.
 Still, the persistence layer guarantees the data is consistent at all time, even in case of hardware or software failure.
 You can change the flush interval (:option:`--flush-interval`), which defaults to 10 seconds.
-You can also disable the persistence altogether (:option:`--transient`), making wrpme a pure-memory repository.
+You can also disable the persistence altogether (:option:`--transient`), making wrpme a pure in-memory :term:`repository`.

 .. note::